nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <img src="images/path.png" width="600">

 ## Loading Fast Task Data: `load`
-Loads a copy of Fast Task and changes savepath, but does not overwrite the loaded file.
+Loads a copy of Fast Task data and changes the savepath, but does not overwrite the loaded file.
 Can be used for loading different sets of task data.
 Must specify the name of the save file and mark it as a .xml file. <br>
 Format: `load PATHNAME`<br>
 Example for Windows: `load C:\Desktop\MyTasks.xml`<br>
 Example for Mac: `load /Users/name/Desktop/MyTasks.xml`